vercel/next.js/docs/api-reference/next/image.md

 In some cases, you may wish to disable this feature if it conflicts with other plugins that expect the import to behave differently.

-You can disable static image imports with the following configuration below.
+You can disable static image imports inside your `next.config.js`:

 ```js
 module.exports = {